My GUIDE - The gateway to your german university

 Your career path in social sciences will be heavily dependent on your focus during your studies and your interests.
 Social sciences can give you a wide set of options to choose from.
 The chances of you finding a job within a year of graduating are good.
 As discussed before, practical experience gained through your studies will help you find a job and a job that fits you.
 You will have options in politics and administration, research and science, the educational and cultural sectors, and business consulting.
 You can also become a teacher.
 However, this requires an additional teaching degree in social sciences.

-Salaries are hard to pin down due to the wide variety of options, but they can range from 1,900 to 4,000 euros.
-Consult with your professors or councilors to see what other options are out there.
+Salaries are hard to pin down due to the wide variety of options.
+Consult with your professors or councilors to see what career options are out there.